apidb/ansibledb_api_opensource/README.md

 # ansibledb_api_opensource

 ansibledb_api_opensource is way to send data from ansible to an api and then read that data.
-You will need to install the ansibledb-opensource collection from Ansible galaxy and configure it to point to your API server
+You will need to install the ansibledb-opensource collection from Ansible galaxy and configure it to point to your API server. **You can find the Galaxy collection here: https://galaxy.ansible.com/apidb/ansibledb_opensource**

 This is the API Server that recieves requests from Ansible and also offers an end point to get your data